 I found out things on Saturday that I had never known.
 I learned things about their family and things about the week Andrew was born.
 I watched this family interact with each other and with Andrew.
-Toward the end, Amara took Andrew by the arm and asked him to go to the arcade with her.
+Toward the end, Andrew’s half sister took him by the arm and asked him to go to the arcade with her.
 He was more than happy to run off and play video games.
-They followed that up with a visit to the laser tag room where Jenna and a cousin joined in.
+They followed that up with a visit to the laser tag room where my daughter and a cousin joined in.
 The four of them emerged 15 minutes later drenched in sweat and laughing like bad ventilation was the funniest thing on earth.
 And at that point, it was time to go.

 We stood around in the parking lot for a few minutes and Andrew received two very special homemade gifts.
 He took a few pictures with different groups and gave everyone a hug.
 Then everyone piled back in their vehicles to return to the life from which they had come.
 We all returned to the same home we left.
 But none of us returned the same people.

 It has been 3 days now and I’ve slept deeply and peacefully since.
 I’ve not had a single nightmare.
 I’ve put my fears in a drawer with my shorts that don’t fit and a new life goes on.
 We are barreling toward the last day of school at a speed that dries the whites of my eyes.
 I’ve thought about Saturday almost non-stop since pulling back into town.
 During those initial conversations around the lunch table with his birth mother, something happened.
 When Andrew wanted to tell Audrey something about a memory he had or a trait he wanted to share, he turned to me for the validation.
 For the details.
 For the ending to a sentence that he had started.

 She gave him life.
 But then she gave him to me.